khalid-hussain/shaheen/chap6.md

 "They are about 8 to 10 miles away from here.
 They said that they would be having dinner with you."

-Badr bin Mughira turned his attention to Bashir Bin Hassan and said, "Make preparations for their boarding and lodging.
+Badr bin Mughira turned his attention to Bashir bin Hassan and said, "Make preparations for their boarding and lodging.
 I will go to receive them."

 After a while when Badr bin Mughira was galloping his horse out of the fort